kushymittal/Reading-List/README.md

 ## 2017

-- [x] Sapiens: A Brief History of Humankind, Yuval Noah Harari :clap: :clap: :clap:
+- [x] The Infinite, A.W.
+Moore :zzz:
 - [x] Gödel, Escher, Bach: An Eternal Golden Braid, Douglas R. Hofstadter :thought_balloon: :+1: :thought_balloon:
-- [x] The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1), Douglas Adams :+1:
 - [x] Gang Leader for a Day, Sudhir Venkatesh :+1:
-- [x] The Infinite, A.W.
-Moore :zzz:
+- [x] Sapiens: A Brief History of Humankind, Yuval Noah Harari :clap: :clap: :clap:
 - [x] How Not to Be Wrong: The Power of Mathematical Thinking, Jordan Ellenberg :+1:
+- [x] The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1), Douglas Adams :+1:

 ## 2018

 - [x] Genome: The Autobiography of a Species in 23 Chapters, Matt Ridley :zzz:
 - [x] Homo Deus: A Brief History of Tomorrow, Yuval Noah Harari :clap: :clap: :clap:
-- [x] Predictably Irrational: The Hidden Forces That Shape Our Decisions, Dan Ariely :thought_balloon: :+1: :thought_balloon:
+- [x] Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou :+1:
 - [x] Zero to One: Notes on Startups, or How to Build the Future, Peter Thiel :thought_balloon: :+1: :thought_balloon:
 - [x] Surely You're Joking, Mr. Feynman!: Adventures of a Curious Character, Richard Feynman :clap: :clap: :clap:
 - [x] 12 Rules for Life: An Antidote to Chaos, Jordan B. Peterson :thought_balloon: :+1: :thought_balloon:
-- [x] Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou :+1:
+- [x] Predictably Irrational: The Hidden Forces That Shape Our Decisions, Dan Ariely :thought_balloon: :+1: :thought_balloon:
 - [x] Lean In: Women, Work, and the Will to Lead, Sheryl Sandberg :thought_balloon: :+1: :thought_balloon:
 - [x] The Idea Factory: Bell Labs and the Great Age of American Innovation, Jon Gertner :-1:

+## 2019

+- [x] Small Fry, Lisa Brennan-Jobs :+1:
+- [x] Skin in the Game: The Hidden Asymmetries in Daily Life, Nassim Nicholas Taleb :+1:
+- [x] How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence, Michael Pollan :+1:
+- [x] High Growth Handbook, Elad Gil :thought_balloon: :+1: :thought_balloon:

 ## Currently Reading

-- [ ] Small Fry, Lisa Brennan-Jobs
-- [ ] High Growth Handbook, Elad Gil
-- [ ] How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence, Michael Pollan
+- [ ] The Book of Why: The New Science of Cause and Effect, Judea Pearl
-- [ ] Skin in the Game, Tomas Byrne
+- [ ] Prediction Machines: The Simple Economics of Artificial Intelligence, Ajay Agrawal

 ## Up Next